JakeLi2001/Google-Data-Analytics-Professional-Certificate/README.md

 - There are more members than casual riders.
 - Ride duration for casual riders is higher than for members but less frequent.
 - Casual riders take significantly more rides during the summer.
 - Most common ride time is in the morning and afternoon for members.
-On the other, the most common ride time is afternoon and evening casual riders.
+On the other hand, the most common ride time is afternoon and evening casual riders.
 - For some reason, members don't use docked bikes.
 After some research on the company, I can't find any information on docked bikes.
-I believe this shouldn't be a problem because only a portion of casual riders uses docked bikes.
+I believe this shouldn't be a problem because only a small portion of casual riders use docked bikes.

 ### Key Findings and Supporting Visualizations